tomasmiele/Algorithmic-Trading/README.md

 ## Stock Analysis

+This project focuses on analyzing stock data using Yahoo Finance.
+The analysis includes calculating various financial metrics, plotting visualizations, and comparing investment strategies.
+The notebook is structured into several sections, each building on different techniques to explore stock market performance.

+### Sections Overview

+#### 1. Basic Commands with Yahoo Finance

+Objective: Learn and explore basic commands using the Yahoo Finance API.

+Actions:

+Downloaded stock data for Apple (AAPL) and computed its mean and variance.
+Plotted graphs to visualize nominal and normalized stock prices.
+Created new columns in the DataFrame to analyze specific stock metrics, such as the difference in stock prices between consecutive days.
+Plotted a histogram showing the percentage variation of the AAPL stock to better understand its volatility.

+#### 2. Multiple Stocks Analysis

+Objective: Expand the analysis to multiple stocks and analyze their risk/return profiles.

+Actions:

+Retrieved stock data for several different companies.
+Calculated the annual mean and standard deviation (std) for each stock to evaluate its risk and return.
+Plotted a heatmap to visualize the correlation between stocks, which helped in selecting 5 stocks for further analysis.

+#### 3. Moving Average Calculation

+Objective: Learn how to calculate moving averages and apply them to the selected stocks.

+Actions:

+Computed the moving average for the 5 selected stocks to identify trends in their price movements.

+#### 4. Cumulative Returns and Drawdowns

+Objective: Understand and calculate cumulative returns and drawdowns.

+Actions:

+Analyzed the cumulative returns for the selected stocks.
+Studied drawdowns (peak-to-trough declines) to assess the risk of each stock over time.

+#### 5. SMA Strategy vs. Buy & Hold

+Objective: Implement and test a Simple Moving Average (SMA) trading strategy.

+Actions:

+Applied an SMA strategy to Apple stock and compared it with a basic buy & hold strategy to determine which would have yielded better results.
+Expanded this comparison to the 5 selected stocks, applying the SMA strategy to each and filtering out the top 3 based on performance.

+### Conclusion

+This project allowed for in-depth analysis of stock market data using a variety of metrics and techniques.
+From calculating basic financial statistics to implementing a trading strategy, it offers insights into how different methods can be used to evaluate stock performance and make data-driven investment decisions.

 ## SMABackTest

 The SMABacktester class is designed to backtest a simple moving average (SMA) trading strategy on stock market data using the yfinance library for fetching historical stock prices.
 Here's a summary of the class and its functionality: